MolimoWang/EventManagementSystem/01-requirements/UseCase/Administrator/06-delete_venue.md

 ### 01 - Basic course of events -

 #### Course of Events
-- The administrator selects 'Delete Venue' from the 'View All Venues' page.
+- The administrator navigates to the 'View All Venues' page, which displaying all existing venues in the system.
 - The system displays a list of existing venues.
 - The administrator selects the venue to delete.
 - The system asks the administrator to confirm.